jrobador/data_science/fraud_detection/README.md

 ## Dimensionality Reduction and Clustering

-This gives us an indication that further predictive models will perform pretty well in separating fraud cases from non-fraud cases.
+> Dimensionality reduction and clustering gives us an indication that further predictive models will perform pretty well in separating fraud cases from non-fraud cases.

 ### t-SNE